 Stone is an excellent alternative and can be installed on pedestals over a PVC membrane roof deck.
 You can use this method on a waterproof deck over a living space to create a beautiful and easy to maintain deck.
 This method, when used over a deck with a patio below, will prevent water from dripping down under the deck.

 As previously mentioned, your regional design-build contractors will help you select the best options for your waterfront home.

 Oceanfront Property Remodeling Professionals in Santa Cruz County

 Oceanfront homes are a rare commodity in our community.
 Here at Talmadge Construction in Aptos, we are dedicated to preserving these homes and carry out expert remodeling to fit families’ lifestyle changes.
-We’ve been doing so for nearly 40 years, and we’d love to help you as well.
+We’ve been doing so for 40 years, and we’d love to help you as well.

 As a community-focused design-build firm, with a passion for eco-friendly design and local education, we are committed to exceptional customer service, quality workmanship, and complete integrity.
 Looking to remodel or extend your beachfront property?
 We’ll be with you every step of the way.

 To arrange a free consultation with one of friendly team, call us today at 831.689.9133.